tidymess-code/tidymess/README.md

 Other physical phenomena included:

-- General relativity corrections up to 2.5 PN
+- general relativity corrections up to 2.5 PN
-- Stellat magnetic braking
+- stellat magnetic braking
-- Mergers and collisions
+- mergers and collisions

 Further details can be found in the code announcement paper: